-A number of agencies from the Confederation, the canton and the commune of Davos work together with the World Economic Forum.
-Responsibility for coordination rests with the WEF committee of the Graubünden government (www.wef.gr.ch), which is chaired by Marcus Caduff, president of the Cantonal Council.
+A number of agencies from the federal government, the canton and the commune of Davos work together with the World Economic Forum.
+Responsibility for coordination rests with the WEF committee of the Graubünden government (www.wef.gr.ch), which is chaired by Cantonal Council member Marcus Caduff.
 The Graubünden cantonal police and its partners ensure the security of visitors to the WEF Annual Meeting, the local population and guests.

-During WEF Annual Meetings, the Cantonal Police of Graubünden are responsible for planning that takes account of security threats which would have an impact beyond cantonal borders.
-This will also be the case during the 2022 Annual Meeting.
-An analysis of the security situation for the upcoming WEF Annual Meetings has demonstrated how important it is to maintain a comprehensive security plan if Switzerland is to fulfil its protection obligations under international law.
+During WEF Annual Meetings, the Graubünden Cantonal Police are responsible for drawing up plans to take account of possible security threats that would have an impact beyond cantonal borders.
+This will also be the case during the 2023 Annual Meeting.
+An analysis of the security situation for upcoming WEF Annual Meetings has demonstrated the importance of maintaining a comprehensive security plan in order for Switzerland to fulfil its protection obligations under international law.